How to Lose 10 Pounds in a week — Everything You Need To Know!

 You must also cut out dairy because lactose is milk sugar.
 Avoid salt too as it makes your body tissues store fluid.
 Cutting it out helps you on your way to a flat tum.
 After the 10 days you will find that limiting carbs or not eating them after lunch is the secret to keeping the weight off.
-But remember no booze as it’s full of sugar.
+But remember no alcohol as it’s full of sugar.

 It may seem daunting at first but remind yourself that you have the rest of your life to eat, but right now, you want to drop 10lbs.